jvxis/nr-tools/README.md

 2. You need to change the lines to your configuration. `nano config.ini`

         *[paths]*
-        # set your paths in case you cron-job it: $ whereis lncli & whereis pscli
+        # set your paths in case you cron-job it: $ whereis lncli
         # replace pathtoumbrel for your full path for umbrel directory
         lncli_path = /pathtoumbrel/scripts/app compose lightning exec lnd lncli